JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Next we’ll expand the idea to use more neurons and discuss a more advanced network.

-By then, you’ll have the basic knowledge to assemble a neural network and realize that building one from scratch is an immense job.
-You might even feel it's impossible without help.
+By then, you’ll have the basic knowledge to assemble a real neural network and realize that building one from scratch is an immense job.
+You might even feel it's impossible without a Guide.

-We could could continue without help but, modest as we are, we accept the help to create, train and use a real neural network on my bright and shiny laptop and also how to use it in a web application running on a Raspberry Pi.
+We could could continue without, but modest as we are, we accept the help to avoid that we throw ourselves at the ground and miss...

+So with some help we create, train and use a real neural network on my bright and shiny laptop and also create a command line tool and a web application to use the neural network.

 ---

 ## Some math made simple

-Before jumping into neural networks, I’ll explain some math in a simple way, using basic examples.
+Before jumping into neural networks, I’ll explain some math in a simple way, using basic examples so I understand it myself.

 Let’s imagine we have a grocery store and we only sell 3 products: apples, pears, and potatoes.